 Students enrolled under a sponsorship, third-party or commercial arrangement are also subject to the terms and conditions of the applicable agreement or contract.

-VET students accessing a government subsided place will be issued a Statement of Fees, during enrolment or prior to commencing studies, which includes indicative fees for the program.
+VET students accessing a government subsided place will be issued a Statement of Fees, during enrolment or prior to commencing studies, which includes indicative fees for the course.
 Requirements of the Statement of Fees are set by the state government.

 Commonwealth Supported Place (CSP)